plum2-0/plum-ui/docs/onboarding-flow-with-review.md

-# Updated Onboarding Flow with Reddit Post Review
+# Updated Onboarding Flow with Dashboard

 ## Overview

-The onboarding flow has been updated to automatically redirect users to the Reddit Post Review page once they have completed their configuration.
+The onboarding flow has been updated to automatically redirect users to a comprehensive dashboard once they have completed their configuration.
+From the dashboard, users can access all features including the Reddit Post Review.

 ## Flow Diagram